joke2k/docs/billing.md

         return $next($request);
     }

-If you would like to determine if a user is still within their trial period, you may use the `onTrial` method.
+If you would like to determine if a user is still within their trial period, you may use the `isOnTrial` method.
 This method can be useful for displaying a warning to the user that they are still on their trial period:

-    if ($user->subscription('default')->onTrial()) {
+    if ($user->subscription('default')->isOnTrial()) {
         //
     }